It follows that

 as a 4D rotation matrix.

-We can define the derivative of a general M/N tensor along a
+We can define the derivative of a general M/N tensor

 curve parameterized by the proper time